memphisdev/documentation/docs/deployment/cloud-deployment/deploy-on-aws.md

 ---
-description: Using Terraform
+description: Using Terraform with AWS
+title: AWS
 cover: /assets/AWS and Memphis (1).jpeg
-coverY: 0
 ---

 # Deploy on AWS